for Health Care Providers

 Screening Veterans for Hepatitis C Infection - Hepatitis C

-Hepatitis C is an important public health issue in the veteran community.
-Since 1998, the Veterans Health Administration has initiated and implemented a comprehensive National Hepatitis C Program to screen veterans for HCV.
+Hepatitis C is an important public health issue in the Veteran community.
+Since 1998, the Veterans Health Administration has initiated and implemented a comprehensive National Hepatitis C Program to screen and treat Veterans for HCV.

-- Tattoos or body-piercings obtained in non-regulated settings
+- Obtaining tattoos or body-piercings in non-regulated settings

 - 50 or more lifetime sexual partners